 The economy of Azerbaijan is particularly sensitive to oil and gas prices.
 During recent years, the Azerbaijani Government continued major economic and social reforms to accelerate transition to a more balanced economy and reduce dependence on the oil and gas sector.
-High oil and gas prices in 2023 sustained a strong external position and created significant surplus in the country's current account and increased foreign currency reserves.
+High oil and gas prices in the year 2024 sustained a strong external position and created significant surplus in the country's current account and increased foreign currency reserves.
 The Central Bank of Azerbaijan Republic (CBAR) maintained stability of the Azerbaijani manat, which was kept flat at 1.7000 for 1 USD since 2018.
-The CBAR refinancing rate was increased from 7.25 to 8.25 per cent in 2022 and further decreased to 8.00 per cent during 2023, to address rising prices in global markets and increased inflationary pressure in Azerbaijan.
+The CBAR refinancing rate was decreased from 8.25 to 8.00 per cent in 2023 and further decreased to 7.25 per cent on May 2024 and was unchanged until the end of December 31, 2024, to address stable prices in global markets and decreased inflationary pressure in Azerbaijan.